 - Training Notes: short, practical items, sometimes in list or note form, no more than 2,000 words.

-- Health-checks: detailed assessment tools for churches (the Church Health Review) and mission agencies (the Christian Effectiveness Model) and individuals (A Gift Assessment for Administrators).
+- Health-checks: detailed assessment tools for churches (the Church Health Review), mission agencies (the Christian Effectiveness Model) and individuals (A Gift Assessment for Administrators).

 My Twitter feed @johnnvtruscott (see top right hand corner of every page) effectively acts as a fourth category.
 The Resources section of this site has full details and access to all the above items.

 I established the UK Church Administrator Network (UCAN) in 2009 and ran it until 2017.
 This is designed for all who work as Church Administrators and offers local and national events, local groups, web forums on key topics, an online database and a bimonthly e-newsletter.

 The aims include to encourage and support all who work in this sometimes unappreciated field and to champion the value of such appointments for churches.
 I grew UCAN from zero to 1,350 members.

 The Administrators section of this site has details and points you to their new website.

 Distance learning courses

 I have written courses for the Good Book Company, the Royal School of Church Music and St John's College, Nottingham.
 I lead the tutor team for 'The work of a Church Administrator' course at St John's.